Cam, Gloucestershire

 Cam had 8,160 residents with 3,575 households in the 2011 census.
 Its population is actually larger than neighbouring Dursley, which is a town.
+The population is planned to grow, with new developments near the railway station increasing the number of households by about 12%.

 Facilities

-The village has an identifiable centre, with several shops including a pharmacy, a florist, a hardware store and funeral directors, three takeaways, a restaurant, a beauty salon, a combined Post Office and card shop, parish council offices, two pubs including the Berkeley Arms and The Railway Inn and a Tesco supermarket clustered loosely around St Bartholemew's Church.
-South of the village centre sits the medieval Grade 1 listed Parish Church of St George opposite the Cam Congregational Church.
-There are more businesses, including a national award-winning butchers in Woodfields and small industrial estate to the west of the village centre close to Shell garage.
-There is a delightfully named Nikki's Doorstep Sandwich Bar and a printing shop.
+The village has an identifiable centre, with several shops including a pharmacy, a florist, a hardware store and funeral directors, three takeaways, a restaurant, a beauty salon, a combined Post Office and card shop, parish council offices, two pubs including the Berkeley Arms and The Railway Inn and a supermarket clustered loosely around St Bartholemew's Church.
+South of the village centre sits the medieval Grade I listed Parish Church of St George opposite the Cam Congregational Church.

 Cam supports three state sector primary schools located in the Woodfields, Hopton and Everlands districts of the village.
 The nearest mainstream secondary school is Rednock, just across the parish boundary in Dursley.
 A community hub called GL11 is named after the post code.

 Leisure

 Cam Bulldogs FC is Cam's football team and plays in the Gloucestershire Northern Senior League Division One.
 The cricket team is called Cam Cricket Club.
-Both play at Cam Sports Club, Everlands, which was established In 1923 by the owner of Cam Mills and now run and managed by Cam Sports Club, a registered charity.
+Both play at Cam Sports Club, Everlands, which was established In 1923 by the owner of Cam Mills and now run and managed by Cam Sports Club, a registered charity.The facilities include the home of Cam & Dursley tennis club and offers Pickleball for the area.

 There are three public play areas; Woodfield, Cam Green and Jubilee Fields with well maintained play equipment, including swings, carousels, seesaw, spring rockers, skateboard park, gyro spiral, climbers, climbing wall, slides, fitness equipment, basketball courts and football fields.
 Some of the facilities are on all weather surfaces.
 Disabled access and some equipment for disabled use.

-There is a swimming pool, indoor gyms, running clubs, and cycle clubs in nearby Dursley.
+There is a swimming pool, library, indoor gyms, running clubs, and cycle clubs in nearby Dursley.

 Future development

-The council's development strategy for the period to 2031 is contained in the 2015 Stroud District Local Plan.
+The council's development strategy for the period to 2031 is contained in the 2015 Stroud District Local Plan, locally known as the Box Road Developments.
+This plan has been under construction since 2016, when construction began on Brunel Road.
 This designates a 29.1 hectare site on the North-East edge of the village for a strategic development, to feature: